deejaygraham/sketchnoting-for-developers/draft.md

 and get more "serious" and "professional" we are gradually encouraged to leave those childish things behind.

-"All children are artists.
-The problem is how to remain an artist once he grows up" - Picasso

 Thankfully, techniques like Visual Thinking and problem solving and Visual Notetaking/Sketchnoting are starting to be adopted by the agile community in all kinds of ways.
 This adoption, like most agile technqiues, is driven by their effectiveness for communication and learning, rather than tradition.